 I painted the inside an Alabaster white gloss finish.
 Simply, because it was a white that I had on hand.
 I left the sides to the hutch bare wood, as I like the rustic antique look it adds to the hutch.

 I accented the inside with a few vintage blue bottles and simple white dishes that I have thrifted over the years.
-A couple of antique spring floral prints also hang on the side of the hutch, and I’ll be able to switch these out seasonally.
+A couple of antique spring floral prints also hang on the side of the blue hutch, and I’ll be able to switch these out seasonally.
 I am going to really enjoy decorating this blue hutch now that the colors are so pleasing to this space!

 As I sit and write this blog post, I am looking directly at the hutch in front of me.
 And seriously wondering if an antique-style wallpaper would be flattering to the back of the hutch or will it be too busy?

 Let me know what you think in the comments section below.